LA Galaxy: Rivalries

+San Jose Earthquakes

 The Galaxy's longest-running rivalry match is the California Clásico, played against the San Jose Earthquakes.
 It is considered among the fiercest and longest-running rivalries in American soccer.
 The intrastate rivalry dates to the founding of MLS, and their encounters in the MLS Cup playoffs and final.
 Some also cite that the rivalry developed in reflection of traditional Northern California—Southern California sports rivalries.

+Los Angeles FC

 When Los Angeles FC (LAFC) joined the league in 2018 as an expansion team, a new crosstown rivalry was born.
 The Galaxy's current record vs LAFC, through 2022, is 7-5-5 (including 0-2 in the playoffs).
 Dubbed "El Tráfico", the rivalry has become one of the most passionate in the league.

-By some measures, the Galaxy-LAFC rivalry is bigger than the Lakers-Clippers rivalry.
+Chivas USA

 From 2005 to 2014, the Galaxy were rivals with Chivas USA (now defunct), with whom they shared the same stadium, in the SuperClasico.
 This contest, with Chivas USA, was dominated by the Galaxy, who won 22 of the 34 encounters.
 The rivalry was the only intra-stadium rivalry in MLS until Chivas ceased operations at the end of the 2014 season.

 Broadcasting

 From 2023, every Galaxy match is available via MLS Season Pass on the Apple TV app.
+Select matches also air on FOX Sports via FOX or FS1.
 Prior to this international all-streaming deal, the Galaxy appeared on a number of TV stations in the Southern California area throughout its first 27 years of existence.

-At the end of the 2011 season, the Galaxy announced a ten-year, $55 million deal with Time Warner Cable (Now Charter Spectrum), the most lucrative local media contract in MLS history, to begin at the end of the 2012 MLS season.
+At the end of the 2011 season, the Galaxy announced a ten-year, $55 million deal with Time Warner Cable (now Charter Spectrum), the most lucrative local media contract in MLS history, to begin at the end of the 2012 MLS season.
 Previously, Galaxy matches were televised regionally in English on Fox Sports West or Prime Ticket.
 While awaiting the launch of those networks, all 2012 English-language matches were broadcast on local outlet KDOC, with one match showcased on Time Warner Cable SportsNet near the end of the season.
 In Spanish, 2012 matches were shown on independent outlet KWHY with Adrian Garcia Marquez and Francisco Pinto commentating.
-Television commentary is now handled by Joe Tutino and former Galaxy player Cobi Jones, and the radio stream is broadcast on the club's website.
+Television commentary was handled by Joe Tutino and former Galaxy player Cobi Jones, and the radio stream was broadcast on the club's website.

 Until they stopped broadcasting MLS in 2023, ESPN carried most games on its ESPN+ platform for out-of-market viewers, as well as showing nationally televised broadcasts on ESPN, ESPN2, or ABC.
-FOX Sports handles nationally televised broadcasts on Fox Sports 1, or the FOX.
 When Univisión broadcast a nationally televised game on its main network, UniMás, or TUDN, the match stream was also available on Twitter.

+After the launch of MLS Season Pass in 2023, Joe Tutino became the sole radio announcer for all Galaxy games.
+The radio feed is broadcast on the club's website and social media pages.